CopperEgg/metrics-plugins/postgres/README.md

   - a custom dashboard will be generated, visible from the Dashboards tab, and
   - the gathered metrics will be displayed in a series of widgets on your new dashboard.

-If you do not have a CopperEgg account, you may create one at <https://copperegg.com/copperegg-signup/>
+If you do not have a Uptime Cloud Monitor account, you may create one at <https://www.idera.com/infrastructure-monitoring-as-a-service/freetrialsubscriptionform>

-If you have a CopperEgg account, you may log in and get started at <https://app.copperegg.com/login>
+If you have a Uptime Cloud Monitor account, you may log in and get started at <https://app.copperegg.com/login>

 ##Getting Started with the postgresql.rb Ruby script